hell03end/pylev3/README.md

 * v1.2.0
     * Fixed all incorrect spellings of "Levenshtein" (there's no "c" in it).
-    * Old methods are aliased for backward-compatibility.
+    * Old methods are and use as usual (aliased for backward-compatibility.)

 * v1.1.0
     * Implemented a much faster variant (several orders of magnitude).